-Team: Charlotte Philippe, Dongheng Wu; Collaboration Partner: Konftel; Time: 4 weeks; Context: Student project, Umeå Institute of Design;
+Team: Charlotte Philippe, Dongheng Wu Time: 5 weeks Context: Student project at Umeå Institute of Design In collaboration with Konftel

 The project was a collaborative effort, with three of us working toward a common goal.
-I started discussions about privacy and ethical issues, which we built our concept around.
-While I was working on the visual design and prototypes using Figma, we collectively decided on the color scheme of the reactions portrayed.
+I often initiated discussions about privacy and ethical issues, which we built our concept around.
+While I was working on the visual design and prototypes, we collectively decided on the color scheme of the reactions portrayed.

 We conducted 10 interviews with people with different professions from all over the world, such as USA, China, Japan, Mexico, Switzerland, Germany.
 Within our interviewees were, among others, a product manager, a private equity associate, project planners and a doctor.

-Our goal was to get a holistic view on the current work situation of people across different cultural and professional backgrounds.
+Our goal was to get a holistic view on the current work situations of people across different cultural and professional backgrounds.

 We went through a day in the life of the interviewees in detail to better understand certain routines they have adopted since working from home.